elp49/ftpclient/Readme.txt

     pwd         PRINT WORKING DIRECTORY
     quit        QUIT

 Issues:
  - The FTP client does not successfully establish a data connection to a server.
  This renders the get, cd, ls, and put commands useless.
 Attempting these commands does not have any effect.

+Testing:
+    This code has been tested locally using a Debian-derived Linux distribution application on Windows 10 OS as well as on Drexel's tux machine.